maddiemcgoy9/TP3/README.md

 ## Project Scope: Be as specific as possible with the scope of your project (which should be as narrowly focused as possible.)

 Short Term Scope: Create an AI model that can evaluate short typed essays.

-Mid Term Scope: Merge model with handwriting AI model to read handwritten essays.

-Long Term Scope: Implement AI handwritten essay grader for AP essay grading.
+Create a simple website demo that can evaluate thesis statements.

 ## Project Details: With logical organization and clear but concise writeups.